Stacy (Malaysian singer): 2017-present: "Cakap Ke Tangan", Rhyme & Rhythm Music Entertainment (R&R) and venture into song-writing

-After about a year hiatus, Stacy released her new dance-pop single titled "Cakap Ke Tangan" on 25 August 2017.
+After about a year-long hiatus, Stacy released her new dance-pop single "Cakap Ke Tangan" on 25 August 2017.
 The song is written by her husband, Akim Ahmad and Laq.
-The official music video for the single was released on 13 October 2017 and is directed by Casper, whom she works with for "Not For Sale" video.
+The official music video for the single was released on 13 October 2017 and was directed by Casper, whom she works with for the "Not For Sale" video.

 In July 2018, Stacy announced that she is not renewing her contract with her management company, Rocketfuel Entertainment.
 She has been with the company since her Akademi Fantasia debut in 2008.
 She also announced that she has set up her own talent management company, Rhyme & Rhythm Music Entertainment with husband, Akim.

 Stacy ventured into song-writing, under the pseudonym "Bunga Cantik" with the release of single "Rampas" that was popularized by Akim & The Majistret in August 2018.
 She wrote her second single, "Khayal" which was released on 12 July 2019.
-On February 14, 2020, Akim and Stacy again created a duet to their fans named " Aku Kau dan Muzik" with their own creation and Freddy HyperAct.
+On 14 February 2020, Akim and Stacy again created a duet to their fans named " Aku Kau dan Muzik" with their own creation and Freddy HyperAct.
 This song has been accepted by fans as the melody and lyrics are very interesting and profound for the couple in love.

 In 2022 at the 36th Anugerah Juara Lagu grand final night, Stacy for the first time won an award at the prestigious event.
 Her song Cinta by Marsha Milan created by her as a composer with Akim Ahmad was recognized as the second best song at the AJL 36.
-This is the first time for Stacy to won an award respectively at the Anugerah Juara Lagu because previously she had competed 7 times at the event as a singer but failed to win any awards.